Your Apple ID Was Recently Used On A New Device (SPAM-Phishing)

 We at Quttera Support, are vigilant when it comes to this type of attacks, as they are very effective to non-technical people.
 If you have you encountered a similar type of email like the one just discussed?
 Please let us know through the comments section below.

-As usual, we are here to clean up any malware from your websites and remove false-positives, blacklisting and other kind alerts by any security vendor and search engines.
+Our experts are here to clean up any malware from your sites and remove false-positives, blacklisting and other kinds of alerts by any security vendor and search engines.
 Just select from suitable ThreatSign!
 Anti-Malware Plan and get back online.

 For other issues and help: Quttera's help-desk